-The council has 107 employees (3.9%) who declare themselves as disabled, compared to 25.6% of 16-64-year olds in Sunderland declaring themselves disabled (Information sourced from the ONS Annual Population Survey, latest figures at December 2012).
-An employee survey (2018) showed that 7.15% of the sample consider themselves to have a disability.
-The figures suggest that there is some under-reporting of disability in the employee statistics..
+The council has 106 employees (3.8%) who declare themselves as disabled, compared to 25.6% of 16-64-year olds in Sunderland declaring themselves disabled (Information sourced from the ONS Annual Population Survey, latest figures at December 2012).
+The figures suggest that there is some under-reporting of disability in the employee statistics.
 It is likely that there is also some under-representation of disability in the workplace.